cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

 The following is the code for the program.

 - ###  .kv
-(Need to explain the layouts and different elements, widgets used)

 The following is for creating the screens included in the app.
 The app includes a login screen, a register screen, a home screen, a storage screen and an add-item screen.